biwils/room-reservations/README.md

 To play with the api go to http://localhost:8080/swagger-ui.html.

-To run tests execute `./mvnw clean test` in project root directory.
+To run all tests execute `./mvnw clean integration-test` in project root directory.

 Have fun!